ouuan/ouuan/AWESOME-STARS.md

 ## JavaScript

+- [ai/size-limit](https://github.com/ai/size-limit) - Calculate the real cost to run your JS app or lib to keep good performance.
+Show error in pull request if the cost exceeds the limit.
 - [SOJdevelopers/SOJ-front-end](https://github.com/SOJdevelopers/SOJ-front-end) -
 - [iamcco/markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim) - markdown preview plugin for (neo)vim
 - [pomber/git-history](https://github.com/pomber/git-history) - Quickly browse the history of a file from any git repository